 I enjoyed all of these film on some level, but a few of them did fall short compared to the others.

-One thing I will not be mentioning too much is how these films look, but they have all been graphically restored, so you can just keep in mind that they all look amazing!
+One thing I will not be mentioning too much is how these films look.
+But they have all been visually restored.
+So you can just keep in mind that they all look amazing!

 Directed by Tod Browning, this classic based on Bram Stoker’s novel is probably the best film out of all of these.

 The vampire Count Dracula, played by Bella Lugosi, moves to England and sets up residence next to an insane asylum.

 There he feeds on the daughter of Dr. John Seward.
 An action which garners the attention of Professor Abraham Van Helsing, who then attempts to defeat the bat!

 But the count has many abilities, and the aid of his insane brainwashed slave Renfield.